 Andrew Carnegie

-Why is that?
-Because there’s a fault with our wiring.
+But why is that?
+The reason is that there is a defect with our wiring.
 We all love easy money.
-We think we can keep the wins coming.
-We get overconfident with whatever seems to be working so we bet more.
+And we think we can keep the wins coming so we get overconfident with whatever seems to be working and so we bet more.

 But that was all luck what we thought was skill and suddenly it is too late.
-The bubble has burst.
+The bubble eventually bursts.

 And it is especially dangerous when lady luck shines on us early in our investing lives.
-I know someone who did 10 times his money in less than a year playing crypto.
+I know someone who made 10 times his money in less than a year playing crypto.

-Excitement with investing is like sitting on a powder keg.
-Sooner or later, there will be a blowup.
+Excitement with investing is like sitting on a powder keg of explosives.
+Sooner or later, it will blowup.
 More on that later but back to a few more quotes from that book…

 The desire for constant action irrespective of underlying conditions is responsible for many losses in Wall Street even among the professionals, who feel that they must take home some money every day, as though they were working for regular wages.